derrmru/address-autocomplete/Readme.md

 placesKey: string - this is your api key.
 The component will handle the rest.
 inputId: string - using distinct id's will allow you to use multiple instances of this component in your form.
 setAddress: function - the formatted address and input field state is made available to the parent component via this function.
 It's up to you what you do with it.
+required: boolean - (optional) sets the fields as required

 ```

 ## Dependencies

 None, just use it in your react project.

+## Support Me

+If you find the component useful or like my work, why not buy me a coffee by [clicking here](https://www.buymeacoffee.com/derrmru)

 ## That's it!